4th Global Conference

 2. Childhood and Development

-- How do institutions (like schools, medical centres, and even legal systems) effectively nurture the unique developmental needs of children?
+- How do institutions effectively nurture the unique developmental needs of children in schools, medical centres, legal systems, etc.?

 3. Children and Relationships

-- What are the dynamics of children’s relationships with their family, peers, and their community?
+- What are the dynamics of children’s relationships with their family, peers, community and social institutions?

 - How are children’s social relationships either experienced positively or negatively?

-- What is the nature of children’s relationships with animals and nature?
+- What types of relationships do children establish with animals and nature?

 4. Perceptions and Depictions of Childhood